oleg-sta/HttpsExample/README.md

     port: 8444
 ```

-Add class `ServerConfig` with content:
+To make redirection from HTTP to HTTPS add class `ServerConfig` with content:

 ```
 @Configuration